 Transparency and trading fairly are big priorities of Montezuma’s.
 Their various commitments include buying only the best-quality cocoa beans (that are traceable to source) and supporting the sustainability of the cocoa business through their work.
 Their Chilli Bonkers chocolate is particularly impressive.

 Divine’s “bean to bar” policy ensures you can trace each chocolate bar back to the village its cocoa beans came from – shining a light on the love and care that’s gone into their making.
 What’s more, you can read some of the stories from their cocoa farmers on their website (which we’d recommend doing while tucking into their delicious organic chocolate range!).

 Featured in the likes of Vogue and The Independent, these thoughtful chocolatiers are making waves in the UK… and deservedly so.
 Their cocoa beans come directly from small-scale growers in the Dominican Republic, and as a part of Fairtrade, Cocoa Loco does great work to ensure their livelihoods are secure.
 They also love to experiment with their flavours – check out their limited range for a taste of what they offer.
 (We’ll have one of each, thanks.)

 The future is organic

 The organic market is growing at a rapid rate.
-Our yearly organic report, published in February 2020, reveals a 4.5% rise in market growth since 2019, while further data published in October 2020 charts an additional unprecedented boost to the organic industry.
+Our yearly organic report, continues to show year on year rises, while data published in October 2020 charts an additional unprecedented boost to the organic industry.